-The Early Childhood Special Education Certificate is a 24-credit hour program that is aligned with the Masters of Arts in Early Childhood Special Education.
+The Early Childhood Special Education Certificate is a 24-credit hour program that is aligned with the Master of Arts in Early Childhood Special Education.
 For the purposes of DU, the program is labeled a "certificate," although the Colorado Department of Education (CDE) uses the word "endorsement."
 The endorsement is an additional set of courses/knowledge/skills that is attached to the CDE Teachers' License.

 Candidates who choose the ECSE Certificate program already hold a Master's degree and a Colorado Teacher's License.

-As with the MA ECSE program, the candidates in the ECSE Certificate program are required to complete 300 hours of practicum over three age levels (infant-toddler, preschool, and school-age) and pass the Praxis ECSE.
+As with the MA ECSE program, the candidates in the ECSE Certificate program are required to complete 300 hours of practicum over three age levels (infant-toddler, preschool, and schoolage) and pass the Praxis Exam for Special Education: Preschool/Early Childhood.
 Please refer to Appendix D for the Certificate coursework plan and Appendix E for the Certificate course sequencing.